wmluke/awesome-radio/README.md

 npx prisma db seed
 ```

+Notes:
+- Seeding adds a testuser account and imports stations from a remote json content source.
-Note: The db schema, migrations, and seed steps are located in the [prisma](prisma) folder.
+- The db schema, migrations, and seed steps are located in the [prisma](prisma) folder.

 ### Running

 ```shell
 npm run dev
 ```

+Note: If you have not seeded the DB, then you'll need to create an user account to a content source to import stations.

 ### Testing